 The greens on the Norman course are very unusual shapes and varying sizes.
 Most have some very narrow portions and then run-off areas on all sides.
 They had the pins set up in some of the very toughest spots thanks to the tournament groups that were out that day.
 The greens are very difficult to hold to begin with and there aren’t many good places to be if you miss them.
 All day long, I was faced with very awkward chips or long putts from off the greens that made it extremely tough to get up and down.
 No matter where you miss, it seems like you’re in a bad spot.
 And if you do happen to find one of the relatively deep greenside bunkers, good luck!

 Plenty of water comes into play on the course, as well.
 There are some really big water hazards to make for some tough approach angles and very tight lay-up areas on a couple of the par-5s.
 A great par-3 is the 13th, which is a long and tough one right over the water.
 There’s not a lot of room for error with water along the right and some big nasty bunkers on both sides of the long, narrow green.

 Overall, things worked out well and that price I paid was excellent.
-I’m glad I got to come out and play the course again.
-Though there’s still something about it that doesn’t quite excite me as much as some of the other great courses throughout the area, it’s a very enjoyable course that I don’t really have anything negative to say about.
-It’s not one I’ll be rushing back to play again, but I wouldn’t turn down an opportunity to play it again if the price and timing is right.
+I’m glad I got to come out and play the course again, though there’s still something about it that doesn’t quite excite me as much as some of the other great courses throughout the area.
+It’s a very enjoyable course that I don’t really have anything negative to say about.
+However, it’s not one I’ll be rushing back to play again.
+That being said, I wouldn’t turn down an opportunity to play it again if the price and timing is right.

 With the more rugged is a nice change of pace within the PGA West/La Quinta Resort course family.
-Along with tracks like Desert Willow and Terra Lago, it’s something different than the more traditional Palm Springs clean “oasis” golf course look, so I do like that it stands apart from the crowd in that way.
+It’s something different than the more traditional Palm Springs clean “oasis” golf course look, so I do like that it stands apart from the crowd in that way.

 Some pictures from PGA West (Greg Norman Course) (6/7/14):